 It’s a great time to wash your cabin and see how the stain is holding up.
 Stain is the “suntan lotion” for your wood and the wood on your cabin should be treated the same way as your child when they go swimming.
-Just like lotion, stain should be applied frequently to protect the wood.
+Just like lotion, the stain should be applied frequently to protect the wood.

-As you wash off the pollen and dirt from your cabin, take note on how the water comes off of your wood.
+As you wash off the pollen and dirt from your cabin, take note of how the water comes off of your wood.
 Does it soak into the wood or bead up on the wood?
 If you notice that the water is soaking into the wood, this is a sign that the stain is failing.

 Look at the wall that receives the most sun…is the upper part of the wood/log turning a darker color?
 This is a sign that the stain is failing.
 Water/moister has penetrated behind the stain and the sun has baked the water/moister and turned the wood black.